thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 #### Module Structure

-Modules are the discrete and/or reusable components of the UI.
 A simple module, such as a button, may require only a single element.
 Complex modules, e.g. a modal dialog, may be made up of one or more subcomponents.

 Subcomponents should be named as follows: [module]-[subcomponent].

-Example:
+HTML:

 ```html
 <div class="modal">